mimoccc/mjdev-desktop/README.md

 nality i miss in another desktops.
 Build on compose kotlin and jvm.

+(Currently only linux os is supported as main target)

 ## functionality about to be and or implemented:

 - lightweight, no memory/cpu eater